 Statewide Halt on Evictions:

 Texas has ended its halt on evictions.
 Evictions may now take place in Texas unless there are local or national bans that apply to you.

 Some cities and counties have halted evictions locally.
 These areas include:

-- Austin: Passed a rule that requires landlords to give 60 days written notice to tenants before they can file for eviction.
+- Austin: [Updated] Banned landlords from giving both residential and commercial tenants a Notice to Vacate for nonpayment or lease violations until July 25, 2020.
+(A Notice to Vacate is required prior to filing for an eviction in court.)
+Austin also passed a rule that, prior to May 9, required landlords to give 60 days written notice to tenants before they can file for eviction.
 The tenant has the right to make up for unpaid rent during this 60 days.
-Tenants have a right to get this 60 days notice until May 8, 2020.

-- City of Dallas: Halted evictions for unpaid rent until May 23, 2020.
+- Bell County: Halted nonessential evictions until May 8, 2020. (expired)

 - Nueces County: Halted evictions for unpaid rent and lease violations until 30 days after the Governor's state of disaster expires.
-The state of disaster currently expires on May 8, 2020, but could be extended.
-So the halt on evictions is currently set to end on June 7, but could last longer.
+The state of disaster currently expires on May 12, 2020, but could be extended.
+So the halt on evictions is currently set to end on June 11, but could last longer.

 - Tarrant County: Halted evictions for unpaid rent and lease violations until further notice.

 - Travis County: Halted evictions for unpaid rent and lease violations until after June 1.
 The county also bans landlords from giving both residential and commercial tenants a Notice to Vacate until May 8.
 (A Notice to Vacate is required prior to filing for an eviction in court.)
 In addition, the county requires landlords to swear that the CARES Act (see below) does not prohibit them from evicting residential tenants.